Rinthy-AI/gemm/gemm.md

 Nothing special here.
 Just loop over all of the elements in the array and choose a [`rand`][rand]om value for each one.
 We use the modulo operator to keep the values between `0` and `16`.
-As long as the generic `ELEMENT` supports casting from `int`, then we're all good.
+As long as the generic `ELEMENT` supports casting from `int`, we're all good.
 Note that we don't need to care about the fact that the input is actually a matrix.
 Since the elements are stored as a contiguous sequence in memory, the dimensionality doesn't matter as long as we touch all the elements and don't overrun.
 We depend on the caller to give us the right value of `len`, which should be the product of the dimensions.

 [rand]: https://cplusplus.com/reference/cstdlib/rand/